ProtoLife/daptics-api/pydocmd/graphql_api.md

 ### AnalyticsTaskResult

-Result of a create analyticss task.
+Result of a create analytics task.

 <table>
 <thead>